Guidelines for ME

 Another set of guidelines based on the 2003 Canadian Consensus Criteria and aimed at further defining myalgia encephalomyelitis has been was published in 2011.

-The authors discuss the clinical application of their criteria, as well as paediatric considerations and research applications.
+The authors discuss the clinical application of their criteria, as well as paediatric considerations

 The authors conclude that they -